kaiserkeenmon/WPModernPlugin/README.md

 - Managing External Non-PSR-4 Classes
 - A step-by-step guide to creating a plugin with Giphy API integration!

-Watch now and learn how the WPModernPlugin starter can modernize your WordPress plugin development!
+Watch now and learn how the WPModernPlugin starter can revolutionize your WordPress plugin development!

 ## Key Plugin Starter Features